sjadams5331/MedNet-Enterprise-Lab/03-MedNet-TicketingSystem/README.md

 ## Overview

 `itsm01` runs osTicket as the MedNet Enterprise Lab's ITSM platform.
-Unlike the file server, it is **not domain-joined** — Active Directory integration happens entirely at the application layer, with staff authenticating through osTicket's built-in LDAP plugin over LDAPS rather than through host-level domain membership.
+Unlike the file server, it is **not domain-joined**: Active Directory integration happens entirely at the application layer, with staff authenticating through osTicket's built-in LDAP plugin over LDAPS rather than through host-level domain membership.
 This keeps the deployment's scope deliberately narrow: one dependency on AD (staff login), no dependency on a mail server, and no unnecessary attack surface from joining a domain the application doesn't otherwise need.

 The service desk structure reflects the same hospital-context design used throughout the lab.
-A dedicated Clinical Systems department carries a materially tighter, 24/7 service level agreement than general IT requests — the ticketing system's version of the access-compartmentalization principle used in the file server and AD modules.
+A dedicated Clinical Systems department carries a materially tighter, 24/7 service level agreement than general IT requests, the ticketing system's version of the access-compartmentalization principle used in the file server and AD modules.

 This module also documents its own troubleshooting honestly, including several real infrastructure gaps found and fixed during TLS setup (a missing DNS record, a non-persistent network interface, and a directory permission gap) rather than presenting a cleaned-up version of events.